-Reset filter, this action will not delete the filter.
+Reset This button cancels the action of the filter currently in use.
+If it is a saved customized filter, this action will not delete the filter.
 Refresh This button refreshes data shown on the screen.
 Export results This button makes it possible to download a file in CSV containing information from the table.
 Once a filter is applied, all results matching this filter will be exported.
 Reset columns This button makes it possible to display only columns suggested by default when the host monitoring window is opened.